Compactness

 Theorem: Heine-Cantor (Uniform Continuity)

-If \(f: K \to Y\) is a continuous function and \(K\) is compact, then \(f\) is uniformly continuous on \(K\).
+If \(f: K \to Y\) is a continuous function from a non-empty compact metric space \(K\) to a metric space \(Y\), then \(f\) is uniformly continuous on \(K\).

 Insight: Optimization Stability via Uniform Continuity